 Happily, Disconnected Systems solved this one, too, and after a bit of tinkering, I now have a working source repo that allows me to a) build images locally using Vagrant and b) automatically build and deploy releases directly to Github. using Travis CI.

-Until then, current releases can be found here: https://github.com/andrewboring/alarm-images/releases And the source repo can be found here: https://github.com/andrewboring/alarm-images
+Current releases can be found here: https://github.com/andrewboring/alarm-images/releases Source repo (to build yourself) can be found here: https://github.com/andrewboring/alarm-images